lilmaglo/lilmaglo/README.md

-- 👤 Hi, I’m Andy.
-- 🖤 I like Music 🎧 and AniManga. 📚
+I like Music 🎧 and AniManga. 📚
-- ⚡ Fun fact: I´m not a programmer.. hahah 😇
+Fun fact: I´m not a programmer.. hahah 😇

 <!---
 lilmaglo/lilmaglo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.